 Aggression & Combativeness in Dementia & Alzheimer Care

 Seniors with advanced dementia or Alzheimer’s disease may experience episodes of aggression or combativeness.
 In fact, some seniors in assisted living facilities with late-stage Alzheimer’s disease may strike, hit, or punch.
-When caring for a seniors with aggression and combative behaviors it is important to identify and mitigate causal factors.
+When caring for seniors with aggression and combative behaviors it is important to identify and mitigate causal factors.
 For instance, residents with advanced dementia or Alzheimer’s disease may have difficulty communicating pain and react with aggression when experiencing discomfort.
 Likewise, seniors with advanced dementia may become overstimulated or disoriented by their environment leading to combative behavior.
 At Wild Rose Care Home we understand that identification and mitigation of causal factors is the first step to successful memory care in senior living communities.
 To learn more about our approach to dementia care call owner Mary Garcia R.N. at (707) 695-2937.

 Residents with Alzheimer’s disease have reduced cognitive function and may express pain or physical discomfort through aggression.
 When assisted living residents act aggressively towards caregivers the possibility of pain or physical discomfort should be investigated.
 A medical check-up may be warranted or an increase in PRN (as required) medications should be administered since the resident with dementia may not be able to communicate their need for the medication.